thevoid12/good-morning-sunshine/tailwindsetup.md

-Certainly, I understand you want to set up Tailwind CSS for a Go project with HTML templates without using npm or a CDN.
+Tailwind CSS  without using npm or a CDN.
 This approach is more manual but can be done.
-Here's how you can do it:
+Here's how you can do it: https://tailwindcss.com/docs/content-configuration

 Download Tailwind CSS directly: